Enterprise-CMCS/managed-care-review/README.md

 See the Requirements section if the command asks for any prerequisites you don't have installed.

 Local dev is configured in typescript project in `./src`.
-The entrypoint is `./src/dev.ts`, it manages running the moving pieces locally: the API, the database, the filestore, and the frontend.
+The entry-point is `./src/dev.ts`, it manages running the moving pieces locally: the API, the database, the file store, and the frontend.

 Local dev is built around the Serverless plugin [`serverless-offline`](https://github.com/dherault/serverless-offline). `serverless-offline` runs an API gateway locally configured by `./services/app-api/serverless.yml` and hot reloads your lambdas on every save.
 The plugins [`serverless-dynamodb-local`](https://github.com/99x/serverless-dynamodb-local) and [`serverless-s3-local`](https://github.com/ar90n/serverless-s3-local) stand up the local db and local s3 in a similar fashion.